THE DARK DUKE

 The Book's Creation

 I love Jane Austen!
-In 1994, someone gave me the book “Pride & Prejudice” and it has been my favourite book ever since.
+In 1995, someone gave me the book “Pride & Prejudice” and it has been my favourite book ever since.
 I didn’t go to university, I rang in sick at work.
 I read and I read and I read!
-A week or two afterwards, I switched on the TV after coming home from town and what do I see?
+A week or two afterwards, I switched on the TV after coming home from town and what did I see?
 A trailer on BBC (I used to live in London, UK, at the time), advertising that Pride & Prejudice would be aired in four parts as of a couple of days later.

 I called work and told them, I wasn’t working the next four Thursday nights, no way!
 Luckily, I always worked very hard and was a reliable and valued member of staff who didn’t usually ask for extras or special treatment, so my boss at the time knew this was really important to me and as he had a soft spot for me, he obliged and even covered that same week’s Thursday night shift himself for me, bless him.